 What an information security policy should contain

-Those looking to create an information security should review ISO 27001, the international standard for information security.
+Those looking to create an information security policy should review ISO 27001, the international standard for information security management.

 Although the Standard doesn’t list specific issues that must be covered in an information security policy (it understands that every business has its own challenges and policy requirements), it provides a framework that you can build around.

 If you follow ISO 27001’s advice, your information security policy will: